niwatorrri/830-advanced-ui/hw4/README.md

             }
         });
     };
-    for (GraphicalObject o : g.getChildren()) {
-        rectColorConstraint.setup((SelectableOutlineRect) o);
-    }

     addBehaviors(
-        new MoveBehavior().setGroup(g).setPriority(0),
+        new MoveBehavior().setGroup(g),
-        new ChoiceBehavior(ChoiceBehavior.SINGLE, true).setGroup(g).setPriority(0),
+        new ChoiceBehavior(ChoiceBehavior.SINGLE, true).setGroup(g),
-        new NewRectBehavior(
-            NewRectBehavior.OUTLINE_RECT, Color.BLACK, 2, rectColorConstraint).setGroup(g)
+        new NewRectBehavior(NewRectBehavior.OUTLINE_RECT, Color.BLACK, 2, rectColorConstraint)
+            .setGroup(g).setPriority(1)
     );
 ```

 The first feature here is the additional parameter that `NewBehavior` takes.
-A `SetupConstraint<?>` type variable is passed to `NewRectBehavior` constructor, so that the constraint will be set up when the behavior starts and call the make method.
+A `SetupConstraint` type variable is passed to `NewRectBehavior` constructor, so that the constraint will be set up when the behavior starts and calls the make method.

 The second feature here is behavior priority.
 Every behavior can be assigned a priority, a non-negative integer.
-If not explicitly set, they will be assigned when the behaviors are added to the window, with the value of 0, 1, 2, ..., respectively.
+The priority is set to 0 by default.
 The lower the value, the higher the priority.
 Behaviors that share the same priority can simultaneously react to one input event.
 If the event is consumed by a behavior of higher priority, it cannot be consumed by a behavior of lower priority any more.
-The example above sets the priority of move and choice behavior both to 0, and the new rect behavior will have priority 1 when added.
+The example above sets the priority of move and choice behavior both to 0, and the new rect behavior will have priority 1 (lower).
 This allows users to both move and select at the same time, and new rects won't be created when the mouse is moving an existing rect.

 ## Change Log